openmobilityfoundation/mobility-data-specification/policy/examples/README.md

-# Examples
+# Policy Examples

-This file presents a series of [Policy object](./README.md#policy) examples for Agencies to use as templates.
+This file presents a series of example [Policy documents](../README.md#schema) for Agencies to use as templates.

 ## Table of Contents